 With the lack of backyards across New York, it’s no surprise that there’s plenty of dog-friendly parks, or “dog runs”, scattered across the city.
 In the city centre, we enjoyed the dog run in Madison Square Park.
 Central Park also has some areas where dogs are allowed off-leash, either before 9am or after 9pm.
 Although, if your dog likes to chase squirrels as much as mine does, it might not be a good option to let them off their leash!
 Alternatively, ask your accommodation for the nearest dog park.

-Dog-Friendly Sightseeing in New York City
+Dog-Friendly Sightseeing in NYC

 1. Walk Across the Brooklyn Bridge